+The detail design and construction monitoring of the Nzinga Project is based on a fee-based contract and at the time of tender the value of construction was estimated at R172 million.
 The construction duration of this project is anticipated to be six years.
-The total cost is estimated to be R386 million at 2020 prices.
+The total cost is estimated to be R386 million at 2021 prices.